WithPrecedent/snickerdoodle/docs/advanced.md

     publisher](https://docs.pypi.org/trusted-publishers/adding-a-publisher/).
 If you
     do that, you can just run the `publish` GitHub Action (which can be activated directly from your GitHub repository's Actions page).
-Otherwise, you should use the [`pdm publish` command](https://pdm.fming.dev/latest/usage/publish/) from the command line
+Otherwise, you should use the [`uv publish` command](https://docs.astral.sh/uv/usage/publish/) from the command line
     while in the repository's root folder.

 ## Repository Layout